You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for belzutifan and what is the scope of freedom to operate?

 Belzutifan is the generic ingredient in one branded drug marketed by Merck Sharp Dohme and is included in one NDA.
-There are two patents protecting this compound.
+There are three patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 One supplier is listed for this compound.